Nevada's 15th Senate district: Geography

-District 15 is based in southwestern Washoe County, taking in parts of Reno and its surrounding suburbs, including Cold Springs, Mogul, and Verdi.
+District 15 is based in southwestern Washoe County, taking in parts of western Reno and its surrounding suburbs, including Sun Valley, Cold Springs, Mogul, and Verdi.

 The district is located entirely within Nevada's 2nd congressional district, and overlaps with the 25th and 27th districts of the Nevada Assembly.
 It borders the state of California.

 Recent election results

 Nevada Senators are elected to staggered four-year terms; since 2012 redistricting, the 15th district has held elections in presidential years.